-- B127920 Elementary Horse Judging

-- B127922 Junior Horse Judging
+B127920 Junior Horse Judging B127922 Intermediate Horse Judging

-- B127924 Senior Division
+B127924 Senior Judging

-STATEWIDE CONTEST: A Horse Judging Contest for teams of youth ages 8-18 (by Jan.
-1 of the current year) who represent their county is held at the State 4-H Horse Expo at Fonner Park in Grand Island.
-4-H'ers do not need to qualify at the county contest to participate.
-For more information or to participate on a Lancaster County 4-H team, contact Kate Pulec at 402-441-7180 by May 30.
-For more information, see https://4h.unl.edu/horse-expo-contests.
+STATEWIDE CONTEST: A Horse Judging Contest for teams of 4-H members ages 8-18 (by Jan.
+1 of the current year) who represent their county is held at the Horse Stampede event at UNL East Campus in Lincoln.
+4-H members do not need to qualify at the county contest to participate.
+For more information or to participate on a Lancaster County 4-H team, contact Kate Pulec.
+For more information, see https://4h.unl.edu/statewide-events-opportunities/horse-program/horse-stampede.